harc007/swe_assistant/_posts/2024-11-12-BigCodeBench.md

 Looks like the correct code has been generated.
 Sound logic.
 But the above code throws an error.
 A very simple error.
 While shuffling the permutation, it needs to convert the 'permutation' to 'list(permutation)'.
 If that change is done, the code generated passes through all tests.
 # BigCodeBench benchmarking
 ![alt text](/swe_assistant/docs/assets/bcb_lb_20241112.JPG "Leaderboard")
-The above snapshot shows the leaderboard on the begcodebench benchmarking of LLMs and it can be seen that the best model is GPT4 with a pass@1 of 32.1%.
-There seems to be a lot of room for improvement in the tasks.
+The above snapshot shows the leaderboard on the bigcodebench benchmarking of LLMs and it can be seen that the best model is GPT4 with a pass@1 of 32.1%.
+There seems to be a lot of room for improvement in the LLM based systems on this dataset.
 # Conclusion
-In the single example, we saw, it was not a case of the LLM being unable to understand the problem or solve for it.
+In the single example we saw, it was not a case of the LLM being unable to understand the problem or solve for it.
 It got it wrong in minutae like converting a object of type itertools to a list.
-The question is if that is the case across examples.
+The first question is to find if that is the case across examples.
 If that is so, can we add guardrails to LLMs to make it a little better and help it avoid simple errors?
-We definitely now have a dataset where there is huge room to improve.
+We definitely now have a dataset where LLM bases systems have huge room to improve.
 That is the biggest takeaway from this post.
 We made huge ground today.
 Until next time, get some rest :)